Tempestissiman/ArcadeMacro/README.md

 >     Event.tap(1000, 1, 0).save().commit()
 > end)
 > ```
 > Which do the same thing but with less code.
-You'll also see why I didn't write it this way shortly

 Now let's try adding multiple notes, and while we're at it, let's create other note types as well